SamirM-BE/Contiki-Multi-sensor-air-temperature-monitoring/README.md

 ```bash
 python3 server.py
 ```
-At this point, you can create any network in Coojan.
+At this point, you can create any network in Cooja.
 **To connect to the server, please use the serial socket of the border router as a CLIENT with the port 60001.**